 - 10. The number of plies in both the tread area, and the sidewall area, indicates how many layers of rubber coated material make up the structure of the tyre.
-Information is also provided on the type of materials used. - Wear rate indicator.
+Information is also provided on the type of materials used. - Wear-rate indicator.
 A tyre rated at 400 for example, will last longer than a tyre rated at 200. - 12.
 The traction rating grades a tyres performance when stopping on a wet road surface.
 The higher the grade, the better the braking performance.
-The grades, from highest to lowest are; AA.
-A. B and C. - 13.
+The grades, from highest to lowest are; AA, A, B and C. - 13.
 The maximum load which can be carried by the tyre. - 14.
 Heat resistance grading.
-The tyre resistance to heat is grade A, B or C, with A indicating the greatest resistance to heat.
-This grading is provided for a correctly inflated tyre, which is being used within its speed and loading limits. - The maximum inflation pressure for the tyre.
-See 236, AVOIDING FLAT SPOTS.
+The tyre resistance to heat is graded A, B or C, with A indicating the greatest resistance to heat.
+This grading is provided for a correctly inflated tyre, which is being used within its speed and loading limits. - 15.
+The maximum inflation pressure for the tyre.
+This pressure should not be used for normal driving.
+See 244, AVOIDING FLAT SPOTS.